jdleesmiller/wedding/README.md

-# Rails App for Weddings and Events
+# Rails App for Weddings and Similar Events

+So you're getting married :tada:

-This is a simple rails app for managing the guest list for a wedding (or similar event).
-It's intended to be easy to customize.
+This is a simple rails app for distributing wedding information and managing the guest list.
+You will probably decide to build your own, like I did, but if you like, you can start with this one.
+It's been through at least one wedding successfully!

 ## Is it any good?

 > THIS WEBSITE IS AWESOME!
 Best wedding invite ever.